GrahamCampbell/Packagist-Stats/README.md

 ## Documentation

 This project is relatively small, and it's usage is pretty simple.
-[PHP](https://php.net) 7.0+ is required.
+[PHP](https://php.net) 7.2+ is required.

-To get the latest version, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version, simply require the project using [Composer](https://getcomposer.org) or download the phar from the [releases](https://github.com/GrahamCampbell/Packagist-Stats/releases) page:

 ```bash
 $ composer global require graham-campbell/packagist-stats